Brand Hong Kong

 My parents are over 55.
 They have Hong Kong identity cards but have moved to live in the Mainland.
 Am I entitled to dependent parent allowance?

-If your parents have moved to the Mainland and they do not intend to continue to live in Hong Kong and they only return to Hong Kong to visit relatives in Hong Kong occasionally, they cannot be regarded as ordinarily resident in Hong Kong and you will not get dependent parent allowance.
-However, if your parents only stay in the Mainland for short periods from time to time, they are still regarded as ordinarily resident in Hong Kong and you can claim dependent parent allowance.
+If your parents have moved to the Mainland and settled there and they only return to Hong Kong to visit relatives in Hong Kong occasionally, they are not ordinarily resident in Hong Kong and you will not be entitled to dependent parent allowance.
+However, if your parents only stay in the Mainland for short periods from time to time and are still living in Hong Kong as ordinary member of the community would live for all the purposes of their daily lives, they are ordinarily resident in Hong Kong and you can claim dependent parent allowance.

 Both dependant and taxpayer emigrated overseas

 I am a government pensioner and have emigrated to Canada two years ago.
-Can I claim Dependent Parent Allowance in respect of my mother who has been living with me in Canada and supported by me throughout the year.
+Can I claim Dependent Parent Allowance in respect of my mother who has been living with me in Canada and supported by me throughout the year of assessment 2023/24?

 Please be advised that my mother and I had been living in Hong Kong for over 44 years before our emigration to Canada.